 LETTERS FROM THE CAMPERS

-Although they may also choose to write to their friends or grandparents, campers are required to write two letters addressed to a parent each week.
+Although they may also choose to write to their friends or family members, campers are required to write two letters addressed to a parent or guardian each week.
 A check list for each cabin will be monitored by one of the directors to make sure that every camper has written a letter and addressed it to you.
+Campers have the added incentive of using the letters as their admission to canteen (treats and drinks) to encourage compliance.
 Please discuss your letter writing expectations with your child prior to Opening Day.
 This is especially important for children who live in separate homes with each parent.

 It is a good idea to send envelopes and stamps in a zip-lock bag to protect them from the humidity.
 For our younger campers, we ask that you send at least 8 stamped envelopes that are already addressed to you (K’tanim 1 and 2 campers need to bring only 4.)
 This will ensure that the letters will not return to camp because of an unclear address.